Classification of problematic subgroups of U(n): A contractibility criterion for fixed points

+Recall that we call a subgroup of $\Un$ \defining{polytypic} if its action on $\Cn$ is not isotypic.
 This section establishes that subgroups $H\subseteq \Un$ with certain normal, polytypic subgroups have contractible fixed point sets on $\Lcal_{n}$.
-The main result is Proposition~\ref{proposition: polytypic gives contractible} below, which first appeared as \cite{Proc} Theorem~4.5; its proof is given at the end of the section.
+The main result is Proposition~\ref{proposition: polytypic gives contractible} below, which first appeared as Theorem~4.5 in \cite{Banff1}; its proof is given at the end of the section.
 Our goal in Section~\ref{section: find normal subgroup} will be to find normal subgroups $J$ satisfying the hypotheses of Proposition~\ref{proposition: polytypic gives contractible}.

 \begin{proposition} Let $H$ be a subgroup of $\Un$, and suppose $H$ has a normal subgroup $J$ with the following properties: \begin{enumerate} \item $J$ is polytypic. \item For every $\lambda\in \weakfixed{H}$, the action of $J$ on $\class(\lambda)$ is not transitive. \end{enumerate} Then $\weakfixed{H}$ is contractible. \end{proposition}